26 Best Things to Do in Bainbridge Island WA 2026

 Waterfront Park (5.5 acres), on Eagle Harbor off Brien Drive, opens only during the daytime.
 It’s a famous social and civic gathering place.
 The park hosts summer performances, picnics, annual festivals, special events, music performances, etc.

-There is a sunny lawn to play and relax in and a children’s playing area.
+There is a sunny lawn to play and relax in, and a children’s playground.
 Bainbridge Downtown restaurants and retail stores border the park.
-City Dock is 900 feet South of Waterfront Park, open all year round.
-The dock offers a moorage to guests on a first-come, first-serve basis.
+City Dock is 900 feet south of Waterfront Park and is open all year round.
+The dock offers moorage to guests on a first-come, first-served basis.

 Location: 625 Winslow Way E, Bainbridge Island, WA 98110, United States